Nasa’s Artemis launch is about to change the future of humanity in space

 Nasa’s Artemis 1 launch is about to change the future of humanity in space

-If Nasa’s plans to launch the biggest rocket the world has ever seen by the end of August feel like a secret, they won’t stay that way for long
+If Nasa’s plans to launch the biggest rocket the world has ever seen feel like a secret, they won’t stay that way for long

-Nasa plans to launch the Artemis I mission, as the test flight is called, as early as 8.33am EDT on 29 August, with backup launch windows on 2 and 5 September.
+Nasa plans to launch the Artemis I mission, as the test flight is called, at 8.33am EDT on 29 August, with backup launch windows on 2 and 5 September.

 “It does feel surreal, because for so long we have been anticipating this moment, and now it’s finally here,” Laura Forcyzk, the founder of the space analysis firm Astralytica and author of the book, Becoming Off-Worldly: Learning from Astronauts to Prepare for Your Spaceflight Journey, told The Independent.